2 Days in Lisbon – The Perfect Itinerary in the Portugal Capital

 Day 1: Exploring the Heart of Lisbon

+Depending on where you are staying you may want to take a nice walk through the narrow and winding streets of Lisbona.
 Start your first day in Lisbon by exploring Praça do Comércio, the main square in Lisbon.
 Close by is the Rua Augusta Arch, from where you have a view of Lisbon’s pedestrian street itself, Rua Augusta, where the main international stores are.

-Made entirely of narrow cobblestone streets and steep climbs, Alfama is a neighborhood featuring some of the best viewpoints in Lisbon, such as Miradouro de Santa Luzia and Miradouro das Portas do Sol.
+If you continue to walk you will get to the lively Alafama neighborhood, featuring some of the best viewpoints in Lisbon, such as Miradouro de Santa Luzia and Miradouro das Portas do Sol.

 On the way down from Alfama district, it is time to visit the Church and Museum of São Vicente de Fora.
 There you will find the largest collection of baroque tiles in the world.
 Remember that Portugal is the tile capital of the world!

-After trying this delicious liquor, it is time to explore Bairro Alto on your way to Baixa-Chiado.
+You should also take a look at the Rossio train Station’s beautiful facade and then continue to explore Bairro Alto on your way to Baixa-Chiado.
 And the best way to get there is for sure going up the Santa Justa Lift.

+I would recommend walking, instead, it’s a beautiful walk and not that strenuous.
 As you make it up, right behind the Elevador de Santa Justa is the Carmo Church and Convent with its medieval ruins and archaeological museum.

 This is also a great region to go shopping.
 I highly recommend a stop at Ale-Hop and Livraria Bertrand, some of my favorite places to buy books and souvenirs in Lisbon.